Livonia Avenue station: Transfer with New Lots Line

 In 2015, there were proposals to convert the overpass to a free-transfer passage between the two stations due to increasing ridership and plans for additional housing in the area.
 Both stations would also have been upgraded to become compliant with mobility accessibility guidelines under the Americans with Disabilities Act of 1990.
 Money was allocated in the 2015–2019 Capital Program to build this transfer.
 However, in an April 2018 revision to the Capital Program, funding for the project, with the exception of funding already used to design the connection, was removed.
 Regardless, a free MetroCard and OMNY transfer between the two stations was provided during weekends and late nights as part of the reconstruction of the 14th Street Tunnel starting in April 2019; it was made permanent in February 2020.

 The 2020–2024 Capital Program added back funding for the accessibility project, with an allocation of $38.4 million; by January 2020, only $400,000 of that amount had been spent on "pre-design" activities.
 In February 2020, the MTA awarded a design–build contract to construct the free transfer and associated elevator upgrades.
 By fall 2020, ADA improvements at the Livonia Avenue station were underway.
 The Rockaway Parkway-bound platform was temporarily closed for modifications on November 15, 2020 and reopened on March 9, 2021.
 The Manhattan-bound platform was temporarily closed for similar modifications on March 29, 2021 and reopened on July 14, 2021.
 The project to make the station accessible was completed on May 17, 2022, and the new elevators were officially opened in June 2022.
+By 2026, an overpass between the two stations, along with three elevators at the Junius Street station, was under construction and was expected to be completed later that year.